Losses and Assessment Metrics

 import seaborn as sbn

 Next, I read in some regression and classification results so that I don’t have to train models and generate predictions just to experiment with loss functions and assessment metrics.
 The r1 object will be used to explore regression problems.
 The “truth” column represents the correct answer while the m1, m2, and m3 columns represent different prediction results.
-The c1 object represents a multiclass classification and includes predicted probabilities for 9 classes along with the correct class code.
+The c1 object represents a multiclass classification and includes predicted probabilities for 9 classes along with the correct class codes.
 Lastly, the b1 object represents results for a binary classification problem.

-r1 = pd.read_csv("C:/datasets/regression_data.csv")
+r1 = pd.read_csv("data/files/regression_data.csv")

 r1.head()